Zagard/nvidia-gpu-temp-monitor/readme.md

        terminal window; and if able, audio through attached speakers.
  directions:
    installation:
-       to install, place NvTempMon.sh to any directory accessible to either the user or system running it.  e.g. the desktop
+       to install, place nvtempmon.sh with other command scripts or directory.
+            e.g. /usr/local/bin/     (recomended)
+            e.g. /home/user/Desktop/
+            e.g. ~/Downloads

    execution:
-       open a terminal window, navigate to file, and run. e.g.     user@computer $:  cd /home/user/Desktop
+       open a terminal window, navigate to file if needed, and run. e.g.     user@computer $:  nvtempmon.sh
+                          (if stored in - /usr/local/bin/)
                      user@computer $:  ./NvTempMon.sh
-                     or
+                          (if in same directory of file)
-                     user@computer $:  ./home/user/Desktop/NvTempMon.sh
+                     user@computer $:  /usr/local/bin/NvTempMon.sh
+                          (use full path from anywhere)
    use:
        if using a linux gui, the terminal window can be resized or minimized depending on preference.  if the Nvidia gpu